Learn the two ways you can attach a photo to an SMS or MMS message. Enhance your communications through the power of media!

 In the rare chance your recipient’s cell phone plan doesn’t allow them to receive photos, they will receive something known as a “fallback” automatically.
 A fallback is simply a link out to the image, and it looks similar to images sent with SMS.

-Sending an MMS message with an image takes six simple steps.
+Sending an MMS message with an image attached takes six simple steps.

 - Create a new campaign.